coderanant/Xmeme/README.md

    Endpoint - /memes/<id>
    Error: If a meme with that Id doesn’t exist, a 404 HTTP response code should be returned.

+3. Endpoint to update the caption or url for an existing meme at the backend
+   HTTP Method - PATCH
+   Endpoint - /memes/<id>
+   Json Body can contain these inputs - url, caption
+   The response will be just the HTTP status code